 New Orleans is the largest city in Louisiana, located along the banks of the Mississippi River.
-It is famous for its cool vibe, legendary Mardi Gras festival and for being the home of many of the worlds most legendary jazz musicians.
+It is famous for its cool vibe, legendary Mardi Gras festival, and for being the home of many of the world’s most legendary jazz musicians.
 That’s before we even get to things like its stunning Cajun food, unique cemeteries, and history with voodoo.

 If you are looking for vibrant nightlife or the best place to experience Mardi Gras, you simply have to stay on Bourbon Street.
 With its bars and clubs, it will let you party around the clock throughout your stay in New Orleans.

 The Central Business District and the nearby Warehouse/Art District are great areas located right next to the vibrant French Quarter.
 They are best suited for those who want quieter atmosphere while still having easy access to the action.